anchua224/TheBuzzGroupProject/README.md

 	- Manage posts using an ID
 	- Manage likes on posts using an ID

+Phase 2 Release:
+- A single anonymous user can:
+	- Get ideas stored on database
+	- Get the number of likes and dislikes
+	- Get comments on ideas from database
+	- Get login information from database
+	- Get profile info from database
+	- Post new ideas to database
+	- Post token to the backend
+	- Like and remove like from ideas
+	- Delete likes and dislikes
+	- Edit new comments under ideas
+	- Edit profile info
+- The server admin can:
+	- Create all the tables based on the ERD created
+	- Invalidate an idea
+		- In the case it is inappropriate or redundant
+	- Invalidate a user
+		- In the case when they use the app inappropriately
+	- Ensure invalidated idea does not display
+	- Ensure an invalidated user is not allowed to log in

 ## Building & Running Application
 - Backend
 	- $ mvn package